 While watching two children on Halloween night, a babysitter finds an old VHS tape in the kids' trick or treat bag.
 The tape features three tales of terror, all linked together by a murderous clown.
 As the night goes on strange things begin to occur in the house.
 It isn't long before the babysitter learns the horrifying truth... the maniacal clown is slowly working his way into her reality.Written by

 Art the Clown would later appear in his own feature length film named "Terrifier" which was released in 2016.
 See more »

-At about the one hour 16 minute mark the babysitter sees herself in the television as well as "Art the Clown".
+At about the one-hour, sixteen-minute mark, the babysitter sees herself in the television as well as "Art the Clown".
 She turns around away from the TV and we can see in the mirror she is now facing that the TV is off.
-When she turns back the TV is still on.
+When she turns back, the TV is still on.
 See more »